alexrudall/ruby-openai/README.md

 Generate text with ChatGPT, transcribe and translate audio with Whisper, or create images with DALL·E...

-Check out our new project [promptheart.com](https://promptheart.com) - find the best prompts for ChatGPT!
-[BETA]

 [Ruby AI Builders Discord](https://discord.gg/k4Uc224xVD)

 ### Bundler